CDRH/austen/README.md

 rails s
 ```

+## Reindex Search Results

+The TEI of the novels is included in the [data_austen](https://github.com/CDRH/data_austen) repository.
+Instructions for repopulating the solr index can be found at [data](https://github.com/CDRH/data).

 ## Generate HTML

 The novel and chapter visualizations as well as the frequency page displaying characters / traits are generated with a ruby script.
 These should only need to be regenerated should something about the TEI-XML change.
 You will need to have saxon installed as a global command in order to run the first part of the script.
 See [the data repository's instructions](https://github.com/CDRH/data#saxon) for how to set this up.
 To run the script, move to the root of the repository: